KSP-KOS/KSLib/doc/lib_navigation.md

   * `Vector`

 description:
   * Returns a unit vector in the direction of surface velocity of ves.
+Typically same as surface Prograde in KSP.

 ### surfaceBinormal
 args: